single-cell-data/SOMA/abstract_specification.md

 - `SOMACollection`: a string-keyed container (key-value map) of other SOMA data types, e.g., `SOMADataFrame`, `SOMASparseNDArray`, and `SOMACollection`.
 - `SOMADataFrame`: a multi-column table -- essentially a dataframe with indexing on user-specified columns.
+- `SOMAGeometryDataFrame` and `SOMAPointCloud`: multi-column tables for storing spatial indexed dataframes, available for point or full geometry instantiations.
 - `SOMADenseNDArray` and `SOMASparseNDArray`: an offset-addressed (zero-based), single-type N-D array, available in either sparse or dense instantiations.
+- `SOMAMultiscaleImage`: a multiscale image pyramid that stores multiple levels of `SOMADenseNDArray`s.

 The composed types are:

 - `SOMAExperiment`: a specialization and extension of `SOMACollection`, codifying a set of naming and indexing conventions to represent an annotated, 2-D matrix of observations across _multiple_ sets of variables.
 - `SOMAMeasurement`: a specialization and extension of `SOMACollection`, that contains a set of annotated observables that are common to one or more sets of measurements and/or derived calculations.
+- `SOMAScene`: a specialization and extension of `SOMACollection` that stores spatially resolved data that can be registered to a single coordinate space.

 In this document, the term `dataframe` implies something akin to an Arrow `Table` (or `RecordBatch`), R `data.frame` or Python `pandas.DataFrame`, where: